steel911/dotfiles/.github/README.md

 4. Airline  - Kind of neat looking statusbar

 ## Fonts
-bootstrap.sh will try to download Space Mono w/ Powerline patched.
+bootstrap.sh will NOT install any font, please choose your favourite fonts.
+However, Monaco is recommended with this setup.

-- Monaco Nerd for Terminal use.
+- Monaco Nerd for Terminal use, included under ~/.config/dotfiles/.github/fonts.
+- Hack Nerd for backup, included under ~/.config/dotfiles/.github/fonts.
-- JetBrains Mono for IDE use.
+- JetBrains Mono for IDE use, not included in this repo.

 ## Others
 - gitignore